UV Setup

 Overview

-This guide explains how to set up fairseq2 using UV, a modern Python package installer and resolver.
-We will show you how to configure the pyproject.toml file to install fairseq2 with various version presets.
+This guide explains how to set up fairseq2 using uv, a modern Python package installer and resolver that provides fast, reliable dependency management.

 Prerequisites